-\emph{Effect of a static magnetic field.} Next, we discuss experimental signatures of a protected regime of the Andreev spin qubit for $T\ll \omega_p$.
+We now discuss two experimental signatures of a protected regime of the Andreev spin qubit for $T\ll \omega_p$.
 The first such signature is the unusual magnetic field dependence of the spin-flip rate.
-To see this dependence, we assume that a static magnetic field is applied parallel to the spin-orbit axis and so we include a term $J_z \sigma_z$ in the Hamiltonian.
-Then, Eq.~\eqref{eq:rate_sum} generalizes to
+Another is the appearance of plasmonic branches in the spectrum of a driven Andreev spin qubit.